-- Consent form from the Nominated Principal Applicant: An "Applicant consent form for use and disclosure of personal information provided to CIHR for peer review" must be completed and signed by the applicant.
+- The"Applicant consent form for use and disclosure of personal information provided to CIHR for peer review" must be completed and signed by the applicant.

 Signatures are required for (#1) application form, (#2) letters of support, and (#3) consent forms.
 Scanned handwritten signatures and digital signatures are acceptable.

 All application materials should be submitted as PDF documents via email to firstname.lastname@example.org.
 Applicants are strongly encouraged to collect letters from their supervisors and include all PDF documents in one email.

 If a referee would prefer to email their letter to email@example.com directly, the referee should clearly indicate in the subject line of the email "MSFSS application - [applicant name] letter of support".
 If a referee is emailing their letter directly, it remains the applicant's responsibility to ensure that their complete MSFSS application (including reference letters) has been submitted by the application deadline.